LaiYanKai/2D/README.md

 * Pg 13, Table 2, caption should be:
   `Average speed ups for 3, 10, 20, and 30 turning points`

+Kindly note that an evolved version of R2 has been written, which addresses some issues with the algorithm.
+The paper would be uploaded to a preprint and linked here.
+The code for the evolved version will be uploaded once the new paper is published.

 # 2D Any-angle Path-finding
 Contains selected any-angle 2D path planners written in C++17 by Lai Yan Kai.
 Can be run from VSCode, and can be built on Ubuntu 20.04 LTS (Native or WSL2) with gcc9 and CMake.